Strikes over Night Tube to go ahead from Friday

 Services will be disrupted over the weekend because of industrial action by the RMT.

-Travellers were warned that the action will cause disruption to Tube services, with little or no service in places.
+Travellers are being warned that the action will cause disruption to Tube services, with little or no service in places.

 Talks were held this week but the row remains deadlocked.